ahmed-saleem916/Virtual-Reality-/README.md

 ### Calculation of the correlation between the value of housing and the crime rate in each neighborhood.
 #### File: Statistical_analysis_by_neighborhood_total.ipynb
-1. We have cleaned the crime data set in the previous steps so we can start.
-We are ready to shape our data frame so that we can work with it and test our hypothesis.
+1. We have cleaned the crime data set in the previous steps so we are ready to shape our data frame so that we can work with it and test our hypothesis.
     * 1.1.
 We get rid of the columns we wont need for running our analysis usisng the function `.drop(columns=[])`.
     * 1.2.
 We will merge our data frames using the comon index `Date` so we nedded to get the `year-month`from the `Incident Datetime`column.
 To performn that we implemented the following function:

       ```python